 “We have made much progress in Long Beach, in California, and in the nation toward equality.
 Especially noteworthy is the monumental milestone of achieving our right to marry, which has recently been confirmed by the U.S. Supreme Court.”
 Mr. Castiglione added, “However, we do not have the luxury of resting on our successes, no matter how many or how monumental they are.
 It’s much like swimming upstream.
 There will always be a current against us.
 We have to thwart the persistent activities of those individuals, private organizations (especially conservative religious groups), and even many local and state governments, that seek to undermine, and reverse our accomplishments.
 We must even be concerned about our national government agencies that want to repeal every measure of equality thus far obtained.
 We must be vigilant.
 We must counter those anti-LGBT forces whenever and wherever they appear.”

-A Gay Hero Who Stopped Gay-Bashings and Murders
+A Gay Author Who Stopped Gay-Bashings and Murders

 Castiglione pledged to never again ignore a call for help.
 As he began to participate in the gay lifestyle, he became painfully aware of the beatings and murders of gay men in his community of Long Beach, CA, often perpetrated with impunity.
 He surrendered the security of his closet and publicly vowed to stop violent assaults against LGBTQ people.
 Here, we follow his journey in developing a successful, systematic approach to stopping hate crimes, which he details and offers to LGBTQ communities everywhere.<br><br>

 These are tumultuous times!
 GayTies honors and supports this hero.
 Click on the Amazon.com link in the header for buying options.
 Help Castiglione get the word out that gay people, as President Obama stated, “… are worthy of equal dignity, equal respect, and equal protection under the law.”

 Available on Amazon in Kindle and paperback versions.